atsaloli/cf3-tutorial/source/100-180-Installing_Syntax_Highlighter-0280-Syntax_highlighting_exercise.exr.md

-Verify Syntax Highlighter Has Pretty Colors
+Install Syntax Highlighter

+* Install CFEngine 3 syntax highlighter for your favorite editor

-Open "hello\_world.cf" in your file editor and ensure you see the pretty colors of syntax highlighting.
+* Open "hello\_world.cf" in your editor and ensure you see the pretty colors of syntax highlighting.
+E.g.:

 ```bash
 vim hello_world.cf